Dracut (software)

-Unlike existing Linux boot images, the Dracut framework attempts to introduce as little hard-coded logic into the initramfs as possible.
 The initramfs has essentially one purpose: locating and mounting the real root file system so that the boot process can transition to it.
 This functionality is dependent on device availability.
 Therefore, instead of having hard-coded scripts to determine device availability and suitability, Dracut's initramfs depends on the Linux device manager (udev) to create symbolic links to device nodes.
 When the root file system's device node appears, Dracut mounts it as the new root file system.
-This helps to minimize the time required in initramfs so that things like a 5-second boot are now made possible.
+This helps to minimize the time required in initramfs such that, for example, 5-second boots are possible.

 Most of the initramfs generation functionality in Dracut is provided by generator modules that are sourced by the main dracut tool to install specific functionality into the initramfs.
 They live in the modules subdirectory, and use functionality provided by dracut-functions to do their work.

-Currently, dracut supports booting from ext2, ext3, ext4, btrfs, ISO_9660, DM RAID, MD RAID, LVM2, device mapper multipath I/O, dm-crypt, cifs, FCoE, iSCSI, NBD and NFS.